 Is a bladder infection in the making?
 It’s just not fair.
 You have sex, maybe even really great sex, and then a couple of days later it hurts when you go to the toilet.
 Hell!
 Please, not again!
 It seems as if every time I have sex I get a bladder infection.
 Admittedly, I currently have a rather active sex life with my partner.
 Yet, he never gets cystitis (that’s the clinical name).
 Why?
 Because female bodies are built differently and sadly are more prone to cystitis.

-Why women are more prone to bladder infection
+Bladder infection in women: Why are we more prone to bladder infections?

 Women contract cystitis more easily because their urethra sits between the clitoris and vagina – bang on in the middle so to speak.
+This is why a bladder infection in women is far more common than a bladder infection in men.
 The pathogens causing cystitis are usually enterobacteria such as Escherichia coli (or E. coli).
 These can spread from the woman’s or partner’s anal region to the genital area and reach the urethra and eventually the bladder.
 In men, the germs not only have to travel along a urethra five-times the length of a woman’s but are also generally exterminated along the way.
 Lucky men..

 By the way, the term ‘honeymoon cystitis’ doesn’t define a special kind of cystitis.
 It just describes the fact that couples tend to have more sex when newly in love or during their honeymoon.
 As such, the risk of contracting a bladder infection from sex is increased.